 - Resist the temptation to get fancy.
 We all do it.
 Only the other day I was going through a story of mine with a friend.
 I’d written the phrase “after thrice repeating the words,” and he pulled me up on it, and rightly so.
 “Why not just say ‘after the third time’?” he asked.
 Simpler, more effective.

 - Make good use of nouns and verbs, and refrain from indulging in adjectives and adverbs.
-Check out last week’s blog which looks at the impact too many adjectives and adverbs can have on your writing.
+Check out last week’s guide which looks at the impact too many adjectives and adverbs can have on your writing.

 - Show v Tell.
 This has cropped up a few times on the blog over the past few weeks, and for good reason.
 Telling the reader how a character feels is boring!
 Show it!
-In my guide to writing fight scenes I went over show v tell in some detail.
-You can check it out here.

 - Behead the passive voice.
 Unsure what this is?
 Check out my guide here.
 Seek to use active verbs.
 Here’s a nifty list to help you out.